 TINA.org has cataloged well over a thousand such inappropriate health claims, ranging from cancer cures to disappearing gangrene.

 Or as I like to put it, “How else are you going to sell $40 bottles of juice?”
 Perhaps that the reason why MonaVie collapsed.
 It was never the juice which was outed to be nothing more than “expensive flavored water” by its inventor.

 What About Weight Loss Shakes?

-Picking one weight loss shake over another isn’t going to make or break a diet.
+Picking one weight-loss shake over another isn’t going to make or break a diet.
 It’s everything else, eating well and exercising, that has been shown time and time again to work.
 People normally don’t stay on shakes their whole lives.
 Without a change of underlying diet and/or exercise habits the weight comes back.
-For this reason, I’m not a huge of fan of meal replacement shakes.
+For this reason, I’m not a huge fan of meal replacement shakes.

 I’ll let you in on a little secret.
 When I create Lazymandium, a mix of garlic, turmeric, cacao, and chili powder, and sell it via MLM at a price of 30 pills for $50, it doesn’t “work.”
 I’m simply using known psychology to exploit you and make your wallet a little lighter for my own benefit.